firat-berber/quickstart/README.md

 $ node app.js
 ```

+That’s it!
-The quickstart is now running on http://localhost:3000.
+The quickstart is now running on [http://localhost:3000](http://localhost:3000/).